Skip to content

 Two-way on-street bike lanes certainly make sense along a waterfront, as is the case on Shoreline Drive, or in other unique situations where there aren’t many driveways and intersections.
 Even conventional, one-way cycle tracks should be designed with careful consideration around driveways so drivers know they are entering a bike space.
 The city of Alameda has the following instruction diagram for drivers on its project page (the fact that such involved instructions are needed also highlights that the design is counterintuitive):

 The other place the project is disappointing, of course, is on the stretch from 8th to Sherman, where the two-way cycle track splits into standard, door-zone bike lanes.
-As Streetsblog reported previously, the road diet should make Central safer than it was, but only about half the new infrastructure is really suitable for all ages and abilities.
+As Streetsblog reported previously, the road diet should make Central safer than it was, but only some of the new infrastructure is really suitable for all ages and abilities.

 More pictures below: